DRIV-EX: Counterfactual Explanations for Driving LLMs: Experiments

 \subsubsection{Identifying unknown biases}

-We now aim at finding biases in the original textual highD dataset.
-We apply \ours to the original Llama3-based planner, and focus on two main situations: `Keep lane' was initially inferred and we target either `Right lane change' or `Left lane change', as these cover the majority of valid counterfactuals leading to crashes, i.e., 78\% and 19\%.
+We now aim at finding biases in planners trained on the original textual highD dataset.
+We apply \ours to the Llama3-based planner, and focus on two situations: `Keep lane' was initially inferred and we target either `Right lane change' or `Left lane change', as it covers the majority of valid counterfactuals leading to crashes (78\% and 19\%).

-Without prior knowledge of existing biases, we track the percentage of token switches across all positions.
+Without prior knowledge of existing biases, we track the percentage of token switches across all positions for counterfactuals that are both a success and lead to a collision.
 For `Keep lane' $\rightarrow$ `Right lane change', the histogram of token switch frequency in \autoref{fig:hist_keep_to_right} reveals that lateral velocity tokens (`$v_y$') are highly sensitive, with values switching in more than 50\% of successful cases.
-Manual inspection of the 19 counterfactuals with the highest semantic similarity (BERTScore $\geq 0.98$) reveals that higher negative $v_y$ values strongly bias the LLM toward selecting a `Right lane change', even when it leads to a collision.
+Manual inspection of the counterfactuals reveals that higher negative $v_y$ values strongly bias the LLM toward selecting a `Right lane change', even when it leads to a collision.
 Specifically, while original $v_y$ values range from $[-0.43, 0.0]$, \ours identifies that shifting these to $[-4.0, -0.47]$ flips the decision.
+This shows that the model has learned to associate high negative lateral velocity with a rightward maneuver, prioritizing this shortcut over safety.
+Additional results in \autoref{subsec:appendix_unknown_biases} show that Llama3 is also biased towards a left lane change when the ego car's longitudinal velocity exceeds a threshold.

-This demonstrates that the model has learned to associate high negative lateral velocity with a rightward maneuver, prioritizing this shortcut over physical safety.
-These results confirm that \ours can effectively pinpoint the specific feature sensitivities that lead to unsafe behaviors in standard driving planners.
+Finally, an analysis on Mistral and Qwen2.5 (cf \autoref{subsec:appendix_unknown_biases}) suggests that, although to a lesser extent than Llama3, they also are sensitive to the ego car's velocity.
+Besides, they appear to be sensitive to tokens related to surrounding vehicles, in particular Qwen2.5 when it comes to other cars' speeds and distances to ego.
+These results confirm that \ours can effectively identify features that lead to unsafe behaviors in driving planners.